MonsieurCode/android-source-patch/README.md

 A video tutorial of this step can be found [here](https://www.youtube.com/watch?v=7CYsKJ1kqsk).

-Push System Files to Android Filesystem
+## Push System Files to Android Filesystem

     adb remount
     adb push udoo-kitkat-diff/system /system
     adb reboot

+## Congratulations

+If all steps were followed correctly, you should have successfully built an Udoo Android Kitkat system image with multi-touch capabilities.

 ## Known Issues
 If you attempt to push the complete source code to this repository, you will get the following error.